What Does A Bee See? thumbnail image

 The ocelli sit at the center of the top of the bee’s head.
 These ocelli have single lenses that measure light intensity.
 Its primary function is to help the bee find a light source and orient itself as it navigates the world.

-Each compound eye, which sits on either side of the bee’s head, is made of thousands of tiny lenses.
+Their compound eyes, which sit on either side of the bee’s head, are made of thousands of tiny lenses.
 Each of these lenses, known as facets, captures a small part of the bee’s vision, which the brain then stitches together to compose a full picture of what it sees.

 Facets are the main component of the bee’s eyes that lets them see color.
 It also allows them to see things at an extremely wide angle.
 These facets are responsible for the bee’s sharp vision.